michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

 Philosophers love this hypothetical scenario.
 Choosing who lives and dies seems to be a difficult problem for humans to solve; We are not God and we are terrible at playing the part<sup>1</sup>.
 This problem forces us to compare **qualities of life**, which turns out to be a hard thing for humans to do without going insane.

-For the sake of our sanity then, we need a way to assess the quality of a single life.
+For the sake of our sanity, we need a way to assess the quality of a single life.
 For now, because we have no information on who these people are or what their quality of life is, let's assume that all lives are equal.
 Given this assumption (and the assumption that 10 is greater than 1), the life-optimal choice would be to pull the lever, right?

 This is a fair way to approach this problem, and barring any other significant information, it would be the best data-driven solution anyone could come up with.